abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 All commands must be executed on the CTF Administration VM.

-### Step #1: Go to each Service's Folder and Complete the Steps under Pre-Deployment Prerequisites
+### Step #1: Go to each Service's Folder and Complete the Steps under "Pre-Deployment Configuration Checklist"
 1. Go to each service's folder (Ex: S1-CTF-Services-ELK).
 2. Spend some reading the service's documentation
-3. Before proceeding to step #2, complete the steps under "Pre-Deployment Prerequisites" and save your changes by committing to your private Chik-p Github repository.
+3. Before proceeding to step #2, complete the steps under "Pre-Deployment Configuration Checklist" and save your changes by committing to your private Chik-p Github repository.

 ### Step #2: Connect to the Wireguard VPN